NOTE: Analysis is mixed in with the relation of

 The VW van

-And what of the piper Carl and his magical driver who appears in two seconds with the van (1965 VW, split windshield from the outside view, but a single windshield when there is an interior view) and whose face is never shown.
+And what of Carl the piper and his magical driver who appears in two seconds with the van (1965 VW, split windshield from the outside view, but a single windshield when there is an interior view) and whose face is never shown.
 Pretty magical stuff there.
 We may understand Carl's magic van a little better if we look at the VW logo inverted and remember that he, like Margaret, was "abducted" (went missing) as a child, and returned with a mark of 3 triangles, just as Briggs went missing and returned with the same mark.
-Within the logo of the VW we have a semblance of the 3 triangles.
+Within the logo of the VW we have a rearrangement of the 3 triangles.

 (1) An establishing shot of Buckhorn, South Dakota.
 (2) Then two cars pulling into an area behind a dilapidated white house, and stopping beside a fence, beyond which are other abandoned houses and some metal shipping containers, one rust-colored and one light blue.